-I am an Associate Researcher at GAPAC, currently working on Sharp Power in Latin America, and the effects of authoritarianism on exiled communities.
+I am a Research Fellow at GAPAC, currently working on Sharp Power in Latin America and the effects of authoritarianism and illiberalism in exiled communities.

-My research focuses on democratic backsliding, authoritarian and populist experiences in Latin America.
+My research focuses on democratic backsliding and authoritarian and populist experiences in Latin America.
 My first book, The debate between the models of representative and participatory democracy.
-Theoretical conceptual elements recounts the theoretical foundations of democracy, and the transition from the representative to the participative model in Venezuela.
-My second. book Institutions and State in Venezuela.
-Chronicles of the Venezuelan institutional crisis, reflects on the democratic erosion in Venezuela under the rule of Hugo Chávez.
+Theoretical, conceptual elements., recounts the theoretical foundations of democracy and the transition from the representative to the participative model in Venezuela.
+My second book, Institutions and State in Venezuela.
+Chronicles of the Venezuelan institutional crisis, reflect on the democratic erosion in Venezuela under the rule of Hugo Chávez.
 My most recent book, Crisis de la democracia: ¿en el umbral de la posdemocracia?, explores the theoretical discussion on the crisis of democracy.

-I have published articles on the influence of Russian-state media in Latin America with Johanna Cilano; Chinese authoritarian influence in Latin America with Armando Chaguaceda; effectiveness of economic sanctions; populism, and autocratization under the pandemic; analyzed the Colombian government’s strategy against Nicolás Maduro, co-author Omar Ocampo; political models and participation in Latin America, co-author Armando Chaguaceda; Venezuela’s crisis of democracy; authoritarian decay in Venezuela, co-author Armando Chaguaceda; the crisis of democracy in political theory; Venezuelan hybrid regime, co-author: Armando Chaguaceda, communal councils in Venezuela, the crisis of democracy and representation in Venezuela.
+I have published articles on the influence of Russian-state media in Latin America with Johanna Cilano; Chinese authoritarian influence in Latin America with Armando Chaguaceda; effectiveness of economic sanctions; populism, and autocratization under the pandemic; analyzed the Colombian government’s strategy against Nicolás Maduro, with Omar Ocampo; political models and participation in Latin America, with Armando Chaguaceda; Venezuela’s crisis of democracy; authoritarian decay in Venezuela, with Armando Chaguaceda; the crisis of democracy in political theory; Venezuelan hybrid regime, with Armando Chaguaceda, communal councils in Venezuela, the crisis of democracy and representation in Venezuela.

 My work has been published in: NACLA, PROGRAMA CUBA, Foro Cubano Revista de divulgación, Revista Demo Amlat, Democracia Actual, Development, Diálogo Político, Revista Espiral, Revista Mexicana de Análisis y Administración Pública, Revista Observatorio Laboral.

-I received a Doctorate in Social Sciences and a M.A. in Political Science and Public Administration from the Universidad de Carabobo in Venezuela.
+I received a Doctorate in Social Sciences and an M.A. in Political Science and Public Administration from the Universidad de Carabobo in Venezuela.